ecaoili24/AirBnB_clone/README.md

 # The Console: 0x00.
 AirBnB clone

 This project is the first step of the AirBnB clone.
-The goal of the project was to create a command interpreter that can:
+The goal of the project was to develop an understanding of JSON serialization/deserialization, and also create a command interpreter that can:
 >	- create a new object (eg. a new User or a new Place)
 >	- retrieve an object from a file
 >	- update attributes of an object